 If you've recorded transactions in a prior period, the balance sheet will change.
 Therefore, you can check your prior period balance sheet to make sure it hasn't changed since you last closed your books.
 If it's changed, you'll need to investigate.

 Incorrect Balance in Asset or Liability Balance

 Asset accounts should have debit balances, while liability accounts should have credit balances.
 The most common causes of having an incorrect balance in these balance sheet accounts are posting entries to the incorrect account, misclassifying accounts, and duplicating adjusting entries.

 Check your balance sheet to make sure assets and liabilities have the correct balances.
 If there's an account with an incorrect balance, you can pull up the detail of that account to find the entries that caused the error.
 This check should be performed at least monthly.

 Revenue accounts should have credit balances, while expense accounts should have debit balances.
-Some causes of this error is posting entries to the incorrect account, misclassifying accounts, and duplicating adjusting entries, which is the same reasons for having incorrect balances in balance sheet accounts.
+Some causes of this error are posting entries to the incorrect account, misclassifying accounts, and duplicating adjusting entries, which are the same reasons for having incorrect balances in balance sheet accounts.